Lamb and turnip stew (Shalgham Challaw) with Mung bean rice (Maash Palaw)

 To make the Maash palaw:

 Drain the beans from the water, add 3 cups water and bring to a gentle simmer.
-Add a teaspoon salt and the bay leaf and cook till the beans are just cooked through and have a tender bite, about 12-15 minutes.
+Add a teaspoon of salt and the bay leaf and cook till the beans are just cooked through and have a tender bite, about 12-15 minutes.
 Drain the beans and set aside.

-Heat the oil and add the onions and sauté on medium heat till the onions have a light golden color.
-Add the raisins, salt, and the ground cumin and sauté for 30 seconds.
+Heat the oil and add the onions and sauté on medium heat till the onions have a light golden colour.
+Add the raisins, salt, and ground cumin and sauté for 30 seconds.
 Add the rice and toss well.
 Cook till the rice has completed cooking and the water has evaporated.
 I usually cheat and do this in a rice cooker.